See yourself here

 Hit the ground running

-With a Beloit education (and experiences with Impact Beloit) under your belt, you’ll be prepared for wherever life takes you, from your first job to your future career and everywhere in between.
+With a Beloit education (and experiences with Schools and Impact Beloit) under your belt, you’ll be prepared for wherever life takes you, from your first job to your future career and everywhere in between.

 Kaela Evans19 works with a fellow peer in the lab.